kubeflow/website/content/en/docs/about/community.md

 aliases = ["/docs/community/"]
 +++

+## Contributing

+If you are interested in learning more about how to participate in and contribute to the Kubeflow community, take a look at [Contributing](/docs/about/contributing/)!

 ## Kubeflow Slack Channels

 Kubeflow is part of the vibrant CNCF community, we use the [CNCF Slack](https://slack.cncf.io/) for informal discussions among users and contributors.